rosshemsley/fcos/README.md

     --verbose
 ```

-Training status is logged so that tensorboard can read it
+To track status using tensorboard, you can run
 ```
 $ poetry run tensorboard --logdir runs
 ```

-Logs the status of the training and validation loss, as well as logging intermediate results of running inference on the val set.

 Models are written to the same directory as the tensorboard logs for now, the default is at `runs/`.

 ### Evaluating on the test set
-A cli is provided for testing inference on the Cityscapes test set.
+A CLI is provided for testing inference on the Cityscapes test set.

 ```
 $ poetry run test